-The UK is an attractive location to site an international holding company since not only does it offer a relatively stable legal, political and economic system it also has an attractive tax regime in its own right and extensive tax treaty network with the rest of the world.
+Having now fully exited from the European Union, the UK continues to be an attractive location to site an international holding company since not only does it offer a relatively stable legal, political and economic system it also has an attractive tax regime in its own right and extensive tax treaty network with the rest of the world.

-The location of a holding company is an important consideration in any international structure where there is a desire to minimise the tax charged on the income flow.
+The location of a holding company is an important consideration in any international structure where there is a desire to operate in a secure, well regulated environment which also benefits from minimal taxes on income flows.

 Tax Treaty Network

 The UK has the largest network of double tax treaties in the world.
-In many situations where a UK company owns more than 10% of the issued share capital of an overseas subsidiary, the rate of withholding tax from the subsidiary is reduced to 5%.
+In many situations where a UK company owns more than 10% of the issued share capital of an overseas subsidiary, the local rate of withholding tax on dividends paid up from the subsidiary is reduced to 5%.

 Tax Exemption for Foreign Income Dividends